Walla-42/startup/README.md

 [My Notes](notes.md)

-BioMatch is a gamified biology quiz website that turns molecular biology into a fast-paced competition.
-Players race against the clock to identify amino acids, nucleotides, and sequences, or tackle biochemistry trivia.
-Every round is timed, accuracy matters, and scores feed into a live leaderboard — making learning competitive, fun, and addictive.
-It’s designed for students, educators, and biology enthusiasts who want to sharpen their knowledge while engaging in real-time challenges.
+BioMatch is a gamified quiz platform that transforms molecular biology into a fast-paced competition.
+Players race against the clock to identify amino acids, nucleotides, and sequences, with scores updated to a live leaderboard.
+It makes learning biology competitive and fun — perfect for students, educators, or biology enthusiasts looking to sharpen their knowledge through real-time challenges.

 ## 🚀 Specification Deliverable